 Working collaboratively with National Journal, we established an understanding of typical working patterns for analysts, got into the detail of the data itself, as well as identified common queries and analysis techniques.
 Using our skills and experience in graph and broader data analysis techniques, we quickly arrived at the first version of the consolidated NSI graph data model which would accommodate the initial requirements.
 This provided the basis upon which further iterations could evolve.

-Cognizant of the desire for a solution which was simple and not going to place a heavy operational burden on the engineering team needs to look after this, Google cloud (GCP) was collaboratively identified as the ideal platform to build upon.
-Moving into delivery the broader workflow and ingestion solution started to take shape.
-The final ingestion workflow combined a number of GCP managed services as well as some Python-based development.
-The end result was a solution where analysts upload data into the system, obtain initial validation and feedback, before ultimately landing up in Neo4j, having gone through a deduplication process on the way through.
+Cognisant of the desire for a solution which was simple and not going to place a heavy operational burden on the engineering team needs to look after this, Google Cloud Platform (GCP) was collaboratively identified as the ideal basis to build upon.
+Moving into delivery, the broader workflow and ingestion solution started to take shape.
+The final ingestion workflow combined a number of GCP-managed services as well as some Python-based development.
+The end result was a solution where analysts upload data into the system, obtain initial validation and feedback, before ultimately landing up in Neo4j, having gone through a de-duplication process.

 – Luke Hartig, Executive Director

 Technologies employed included Neo4j, Linkurious, Python and various GCP services.